bijlpeter83/DINOSTRAT/README.md

 # DINOSYS
 The database of regional organic-walled dinoflagellate cyst events.
-This is version 1.0, completed in January 2021.
+This is DINOSTRAT version 1.0, completed in January 2021.
 Please cite Bijl, submitted to Earth system science data when using this database.

 The database consists of 4 data frames: